NegaAshley/RESTfulBlog/README.md

 # RESTfulBlog

-## Introduction
-* Define REST and explain why it matters

-# List all 7 RESTful routes
+# All 7 RESTful routes
 * Index     /blogs           GET    List all blogs
 * New       /blogs/new       GET    Show new blog form
 * Create    /blogs           POST   Create a new blog and redirect somewhere